-When it comes to modern vs mid-century modern, modern furniture shies away from accessories.
-Instead, the style favors clean lines and a no-nonsense aesthetic.
+Modern furniture shies away from accessories, instead favoring clean lines and a no-nonsense aesthetic.
 On the other hand, mid-century modern furniture coordinates well with a few small accents.
 For example, top a sleek leather ottoman with a tray, add a few plants for visual interest, and you are still well within a mid-century modern design.

 Coziness is another key difference when it comes to modern vs mid-century modern.
 Modern furniture designs tend to feel somewhat sterile, while a home decorated in a mid-century modern style often feels more lived-in and welcoming.
 Cozy pieces like low-backed chairs gathered around a leather ottoman or textured blankets over a sofa fit well within mid-century modern design principles.